 “He took my lunch money!” is one of the last things you ever want to hear from your child.
 However, these days it’s more like “That person put an embarrassing picture of me on Snapchat!”.
 Yes bullying has definitely adapted to modern technology but is bullying just a phase?
-Guest author Jibron Kazi, a health marketing expert from Access in Vancouver, gives some insight into bulling.
-Continue reading “Bullying in the Workplace” »
+Guest author Jibran Qazi, a marketing consultant in Vancouver, gives some insight into bullying.

 Shield Child Protection System (ShieldCPS) – and the Paradigm Shift